Code-Institute-Submissions/milestone-17/README.md

 Interactive Front End Development Milestone Project.

+As a Skater I always found finding skate spots an annoying task, you either go out and look for them yourself or wait for another skater to take you.
+I always wanted a simple site I could go to online to see all parks and spots in London.

 This website is basically an interactive digital pocket guide to all the best skateparks and spots in London.
 It has the exact locations of more than 20 street spots and over 30 skateparks.
 This is perfect for skateboarders of all levels of ability.
 From looking up where your local park is when you start skating, to the explorers trying to find that secret ledge that you've only seen in videos there's a use case for every skater.